sarmaparthiv/Kindle-Reviews-Sentiment-Analysis/README.md

 # Kindle-Reviews-Sentiment-Analysis
-Sentiment classification of Amazon Kindle reviews using BoW &amp; TF-IDF This project performs binary sentiment classification (positive or negative) on Kindle product reviews from Amazon.
+Sentiment classification of Amazon Kindle reviews using Bag of Words &amp; TF-IDF vectorization technique This project performs binary sentiment classification (positive or negative) on Kindle product reviews from Amazon.
 It uses Bag of Words & TFIDF text vectorization techniques